johnlwhiteman/johnlwhiteman.github.io/docs/linux/screen.md

 # Split window horizontally
 ctrl+a S

-# Note: Create a new window for every new window
-ctrl+a c

-# Move to next window
+# Move to the next window
 ctrl+a n
 ctrl+a tab

-# Move to next window
+# Move to the previous window
 ctrl+a p

+# Create a new session window when in split mode
+ctrl+a c

 # Unsplit window
 ctrl+a Q